URL path: Index page // Cholesterol, Total

 Cholesterol, Total

-Serum total cholesterol is used to determine the risk of cardiovascular disease.
+Total serum cholesterol is measured to determine the risk of developing cardiovascular disease.

 More information

 Cholesterol is synthesized in the liver from dietary fats.
-Its functions include the production of bile salts and several of the steroid hormones and as a structural component of cell membranes.
-Cholesterol is transported to the blood by low-density lipoprotein (LDL or "bad cholesterol") and high-density lipoprotein (HDL or "good cholesterol").
-Much of the scientific research has focused on the role of cholesterol in heart disease.
+Its functions include the production of bile salts and several steroid hormones and as a structural component of cell membranes.
+Cholesterol is carried in the blood by low-density lipoprotein (LDL or “bad cholesterol”) and high-density lipoprotein (HDL or “good cholesterol”).
+Much scientific research has focused on the role of cholesterol in heart disease.
 High levels of cholesterol in the blood (hypercholesterolemia), especially in combination with low levels of HDL, have been found to increase the risk of developing atherosclerosis and heart disease.
-Measurement of total cholesterol allows assessment of this risk, helps in determining treatment options and is used to monitor the effectiveness of treatment.
+Measuring total cholesterol allows for assessing this risk, helps determine treatment options, and is used to monitor the effectiveness of treatment.

 Possible Interpretations of Pathological Values

-• Increase: Atherosclerosis, biliary cirrhosis, cardiovascular disease, hypercholesterolemia, hyperlipidemia, hypertriglyceridemia, hypothyroidism, liver disease / biliary obstruction, nephrotic syndrome, obesity, dysfunction Medications: Antipsychotics, beta-blockers, corticosteroids, disulfiram, lansoprazole, levodopa, lithium, oral contraceptives, bergolide, phenobarbital, phenytoin, sulfonamides, testosterone, thiazolidone
+• Increase: Atherosclerosis, biliary cirrhosis, cardiovascular disease, hypercholesterolemia, hyperlipidemia, hypertriglyceridemia, hypothyroidism, liver disease/biliary obstruction, nephrotic syndrome, obesity, pancreatic dysfunction, preeclampsia, pregnancy, uncontrolled diabetes mellitus, xanthomatosis.
+Medications: Antipsychotics, beta-blockers, corticosteroids, disulfiram, lansoprazole, levodopa, lithium, oral contraceptives, pergolide, phenobarbital, phenytoin, sulfonamides, testosterone, thiazide diuretics, ticlopidine, venlafaxine

-• Decrease: AIDS, chronic anemia, hemolytic anemia, hyperthyroidism, hypolipoproteinemia, liver disease, malabsorption, malnutrition, pernicious anemia, sepsis, serious infections, stress.
-Medications: ACE inhibitors, allopurinol, androgens, cholesterol lowering agents, erythromycin, estrogen, filgrastim, levothyroxine, metformin, phenytoin, prazosin, tamoxifen, terazosin
+• Decrease: AIDS, chronic anemia, hemolytic anemia, hyperthyroidism, hypolipoproteinemia, liver disease, malabsorption, malnutrition, pernicious anemia, sepsis, severe infections, stress.
+Medications: ACE inhibitors, allopurinol, androgens, cholesterol-lowering agents, erythromycin, estrogens, filgrastim, levothyroxine, metformin, phenytoin, prazosin, tamoxifen, terazosin

 Important Note